rpicard/lsciphers/README.md

 # lsciphers

-The purpose of this is to print out the list of ciphers supported by a host.
+The purpose of this tool is to print out the list of ciphers supported by a host.
 That's all it does.
 I don't plan on adding more features.
 I'm trying to "do one thing well."

 Running it looks something like `go run lsciphers.go -target duckduckgo.com:443`.